paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-058-diplomatic-security.md

 #### References in Text
 [Section 2708 of this title](./chapter-038-department-of-state.md#section-2708), referred to in subsec. (a)(2)(B)(xi), was amended generally by Pub.
 L. 105–323, title I, § 101, Oct.
 30, 1998, 112 Stat.
 3029, and, as so amended, provisions authorizing awards, formerly contained in section 2708(a), are now contained in section 2708(b).

 The Foreign Assistance Act of 1961, referred to in subsec. (a)(2)(G), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
-424, as amended.
-Chapter 8 of part II of the Act is classified generally to part VIII (§ 2349aa et seq.) of subchapter II of chapter 32 of this title.
+424. Chapter 8 of part II of the Act is classified generally to part VIII (§ 2349aa et seq.) of subchapter II of chapter 32 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2151 of this title](./chapter-032-foreign-assistance.md#section-2151) and Tables.

 #### Amendments
 2002—Subsec. (a)(1)(A).
 Pub.
 L. 107–228 inserted “Voice of America correspondents on official assignment and” after “abroad (other than”.